 Brain – Key Things To Know

-The human brain is responsible for controlling our thoughts, emotions, movements and senses.
+The brain is responsible for controlling our thoughts, emotions, movements and senses.
 It also plays a role in our memory, learning and decision-making.

-Parts of brain include cerebellum, which is located below the cerebral hemisphere, regulates balance and coordination.
+The cerebellum, which is located below the cerebral hemisphere, regulates balance and coordination.
 Vital bodily processes including breathing, heartbeat, and blood pressure

-The human brain is made up of billions of neurons that communicate in trillions of connections called synapses are controlled by the brainstem, which connects the brain to the spinal cord.
+The brain is made up of billions of neurons that communicate in trillions of connections called synapses are controlled by the brainstem, which connects the brain to the spinal cord.

-The human brain is divided into functional sections called lobes, including the frontal lobe, temporal lobe, parietal lobe and occipital lobe, each with an important and specific function.
+The brain is divided into functional sections called lobes, including the frontal lobe, temporal lobe, parietal lobe and occipital lobe, each with an important and specific function.

 Key things to know about brain